 - Higher Education Academy – Fellow, Dec 2009

-- Non-executive Director, Reach Beyond (the working name of HCJB-UK), a registered charity working worldwide to provide radio broadcasting and healthcare solutions.
+- Non-executive director and charity trustee (since 2017), Reach Beyond (the working name of HCJB-UK), a registered charity working worldwide to provide radio broadcasting and healthcare solutions.

-- Radio Training – Whistling Frog Productions, part of HCJB-UK Christian Broadcasting, Bradford.
-2011-2013
+- Radio training and mentoring – Whistling Frog Productions, part of HCJB-UK Christian Broadcasting, Bradford.
+2011 – present

-- News Training – Radio Worldwide, part of WEC International Christian Ministries, Rothwell, Leeds.
-2011-2014
+- News training – Radio Worldwide, part of WEC International Christian Ministries, Rothwell, Leeds.
+2011-2018

 - News training – Branch FM, Dewsbury, 2015-2016